ricsanfre/pi-cluster/docs/_posts/2023-01-29-announcing-release-1.6.md

 In previous releases Ansible were used not only to configure cluster nodes OS and install K3S, but also to deploy Kubernetes applications in an imperative way, through the sequiential execution of installation/configuration commands (`helm install` and `kubectl apply -f`) contained in Ansible playbooks/roles and all helm chart values files and manifests needed to be applied in form of jinja2 templates.

-In this new release, deployment of Kuberentes applications is completely managed by [Argo CD](https://argo-cd.readthedocs.io/), being Git repository the single source of truth for helm charts configuration files and kubernetes manifest.
+In this new release, deployment of Kubernetes applications is completely managed by [Argo CD](https://argo-cd.readthedocs.io/), being Git repository the single source of truth for helm charts configuration files and kubernetes manifest.
 Kubernetes applications keep synch with manifest files stored in Git repository, enabling the implementation of a Continuous Delivery (CD) pipeline.

 ![picluster-cicd-gitops-architecture](/assets/img/cicd-gitops-architecture.png)

 The automation source code has been completely refactored:
 - New packaged Kubernetes applications, in form of  helm charts or sets of manifest files, have been developed, so they can be deployed with ArgoCD.
 - Changes in Ansible automation code to automatically boot the cluster using ArgoCD
-- Remove old ansible code to deploy Kuberentes applications
+- Remove old ansible code to deploy Kubernetes applications

 Check further details about [ArgoCD installation and configuration](/docs/argocd/) in the documentation and the new [Quick Start Instructions](/docs/ansible/).